eisenwave/ulight/README.md

 µlight is still in its early stages, so not a lot of languages are supported.
-Every supported language has a "display name", one ore more "short names", and a stable numeric ID whose value can be found in `include/ulight.h`.
+Every supported language has a "display name", one or more "short names", and a stable numeric ID whose value can be found in `include/ulight.h`.

 | Display name | Short names | `ulight_lang` |